draconisPW/PWMAngband/lib/music/readme.txt

 * to play specific music in a specific dungeon, put the music files in the /lib/music/shortname subdirectory, where 'shortname' is the short name of the dungeon as set in /lib/gamedata/dungeon.txt
+* to play music during pre-game screens, put the music files in the /lib/music/intro subdirectory and set IntroMusic=1 in the [MAngband] section of mangclient.ini